elithaxxor/Payload_Templates/DNS_FAKE_Template/README.md

       - Old logs are archived with a timestamp.
       - Example: <dns_queries_2023-10-01 class="log"> </dns_queries_2023-10-01>
 ```
 # USE CASES
+[NOTE]
 ## Custom Domain and IP

-Modify the script to set custom domain-to-IP mappings.
+\*\*Embrace the power of DNS simulation and elevate your testing, security research, and learning experiences with this comprehensive tool.
+Happy testing and exploring!\n\nModify the script to set custom domain-to-IP mappings.
 This allows you to simulate specific DNS responses for testing.
 The DNS response is constructed in the `handle` method of both the `DNSUDPHandler` and `DNSTCPHandler` classes.
 Here is a step-by-step explanation:
+\*\*

 1. **Parse the DNS request**:
    The incoming DNS request is parsed using `DNSRecord.parse(data)` for UDP and `DNSRecord.parse(data[2:])` for TCP (skipping the first 2 bytes which are the length prefix in TCP DNS).